 3. Clean and flush your toilet and it should be sparkling clean.

-A telltale sign that your shower handset is clogged with limescale is all the tiny water jets going in different directions.
-Lemon juice works best to sort out shower heads, particular if you have a chrome shower handset:
+A tell-tale sign that your shower handset is clogged with limescale is all the tiny water jets going in different directions.
+Lemon juice works best to sort out shower heads, particularly if you have a chrome shower handset:

 2. Now fill the bowl with warm water – enough to submerge the shower head.